ebreitmo/benchio/README.md

 EPCC I/O benchmarking application.
 Tests write bandwidth to a single shared file for a given problem size per processor (weak scaling).

-Each test is performed 10 times and the minimum, maximum and average bandwidth returned.
+Each test is performed 10 times (the number of iterations ```numrep``` can be changed in the input file) and the minimum, maximum and average bandwidth returned.
 It is recommended that the maximum bandwidth be considered in most cases, due to variations in I/O performance from user contention.